Charles Safran

-Charles Safran (born February 3, 1951) is an American-born physician, biomedical informatician, and professor, who is known for his work regarding the use of health information technology (HIT) to improve the delivery and quality of healthcare, in particular clinical information systems.
+Charles Safran (born February 3, 1951) is an American physician and biomedical informatician.
+He is professor emeritus of medicine at Harvard Medical School and has been affiliated with Beth Israel Deaconess Medical Center (BIDMC).
+His work has focused on clinical informatics, electronic health records, clinical decision-support systems, and the use of information technology in health care.

 Early life and education

 Safran was born in New York City and grew up in Metuchen, New Jersey.
-In the fall of 1968, during his senior year in at the Taft School in Watertown Connecticut, Safran's trajectory toward a career in biomedical informatics took an unexpected turn.
-The woodworking shop at his school was transformed into a computer room, and John Kemeny, co-developer of the BASIC programming language, inaugurated the new PDP8/S. Safran, intrigued by the possibilities, wrote a program to play tic-tac-toe based on a magic square, igniting his passion for programming, and redirecting his career path.
+In the fall of 1968, during his senior year in at the Taft School in Watertown Connecticut.

 Safran earned his Bachelor of Science degree in mathematics and Masters of Science degree in mathematical logic at Tufts University in 1974.
 He received an M.D. from Tufts University in 1980.
 His postdoctoral training included an internship and residency in internal medicine at the Boston Veterans Administration Medical Center from 1980 to 1983.

 Career

-Early in his professional journey, he was a programmer for the Sponsored Research Staff at MIT's Laboratory for Computer Science from 1973 to 1976 with G. Anthony Gorry.
-His foundational experience using decision theory to help physicians select diagnostic tests and therapies for patients with Hodgkin’s disease resulted in his first publication Decision analysis to evaluate lymphangiography in the management of patients with Hodgkin’s disease.
+From 1973 to 1976, Safran worked as a programmer for the Sponsored Research Staff at the Massachusetts Institute of Technology's Laboratory for Computer Science, where he worked with G. Anthony Gorry.
+His early work applied decision theory to the selection of diagnostic tests and treatments for patients with Hodgkin's disease.
+This work resulted in his first publication, Decision analysis to evaluate lymphangiography in the management of patients with Hodgkin's disease.

 Safran was recruited to Harvard Medical School to work with Drs.
 Warner V. Slack and Howard L. Bleich, where he contributed to the institution's clinical computing systems, medical informatics education and research programs.
 He is the professor of medicine since 2015.

-He pioneered and deployed large institutional integrated clinical computing systems, electronic health records, and clinical decision support systems aimed at assisting clinicians in patient care.
 At Beth Israel Deaconess Medical Center, he served as a physician and former chief of the Division of Clinical Informatics, influencing medical informatics education and research while directing research programs and leading clinical computing fellowships.

-In 2004, Safran was elected president of the American Medical Informatics Association (AMIA) and promoted a national health information infrastructure, collaborating with government entities and commercial partners to develop healthcare architectures and technology solutions.
-His work with the CDC has integrated informatics into the national public health infrastructure, advancing the interoperability and effectiveness of healthcare systems.